 Alcohol and Drug Counselor (CADC) Certificate Program

-Certified Alcohol and Drug Counselor- CADC
+Certified Alcohol and Drug Counselor - CADC

-County College of Morris is an approved education provider of classroom training required by the Addiction Professionals Certification Board of New Jersey, Inc. (www.certbd.com).
+County College of Morris is an approved education provider of classroom training required by the Addiction Professionals Certification Board of New Jersey, Inc.(www.certbd.com).
+There are multiple requirements to qualify for certification.
+The education provided by CCM is just one requirement.
 All information related to licensing (certification) requirements as well as regulatory information and class descriptions can be found at other websites (see below).

 To become a Certified Alcohol and Drug Counselor (CADC), you need to complete the following: